ethanbleier/cs2-docs/README.md

 ### CS2 Command docs!

-Try searching the internet for documentation on cs2 console commands Can you find a website that isn't
+Try searching the internet for documentation on cs2 console commands.

+Can you find a website that isn't

 - A steam community forum